-- 43. In relation to the public interest factors that apply, I give: - moderate weight to the public interest factor favouring disclosure of the small amount of the applicant's personal information and moderate weight to the public interest factor favouring disclosure of the deceased's personal information to the applicant as an eligible family member; and - significant weight to the public interest factors favouring non-disclosure relating to the protection of personal information and the privacy of the deceased and other individuals; and significant weight to the factor favouring nondisclosure of a deceased persons personal information to an eligible family member. - 44.
-On balance, I am satisfied that the significant weight of the nondisclosure factors in this case outweigh the pro-disclosure factors and therefore, I find that disclosure of the Information in Issue would, on balance, be contrary to the public interest under section 49 of the RTI Act.
+- interest factor favouring disclosure of the deceased's personal information to the applicant as an eligible family member; and - significant weight to the public interest factors favouring non-disclosure relating to the protection of personal information and the privacy of the deceased and other individuals; and significant weight to the factor favouring nondisclosure of a deceased person's personal information to an eligible family member. - On balance, I am satisfied that the significant weight of the nondisclosure factors in this case outweigh the pro-disclosure factors and therefore, I find that disclosure of the Information in Issue would, on balance, be contrary to the public interest under section 49 of the RTI Act.